 If you’re having a same-sex wedding, decide between the two of you whose parents should exit first.

 The processional, or the entrance, is the last thing you should practice during your rehearsal.

 Because once everybody knows where to stand, everything else is a piece of cake.
-Practice your processional order once or twice, and you should have it down!
+Practice your processional order once or twice (with your chosen song), and you should have it down!

 At the end of the ceremony rehearsal, let everyone know where to gather and meet.
 You don’t want people milling around the grounds of the ceremony site, unsure of where they should be.

 Bonus Tip: Don’t Forget Dinner!

 You know what makes a wedding rehearsal fun?